 Passport (2012) clearly displays the government's control of other feminine bodies as well.

-In Wien (2018) and Weisser Rahmen (2018), the experiences of an Asian immigrant with racism and sexism in Vienna are brought to the forefront.
-These two works represent instances of violence against Asian women in Europe.
+In Wien (2018) and Weisser Rahmen (2018) highlight an Asian immigrant's experience with racism and sexism in Vienna.
+The two works represent violence towards Asian women that extends to Asian women in Europe.

-- -Sane (2020), Peephole (2021), and Sorrow in the Tireless Year (2022) explore the concept of the "new normality" in relation to remembering and combating anti-Asian racism since the onset of COVID-19.
+-Sane (2020), Peephole (2021), and Sorrow in the Tireless Year (2022) address the "new norm" within the context of remembering their friendships and social relationships prior to COVID-19 and anti-Asian racism since the onset of the pandemic.

-- The collaborative project Swan Song (2023) offers a critique of institutional certifications and presents an expanded notion of artistic practice.
+The collaborative project Swan Song (2023) offers a critique of institutional certifications and presents an expanded understanding of artistic practice.